fabiosantoscode/require-emscripten/README.md

 To do that, just write a command in this option and require-emscripten will execute it.

-So if you're writing [rust](http://rust-lang.org) (which compiles to LLVM bitcode), you can use a compiler
+So if you're writing [rust](http://rust-lang.org) (which compiles to LLVM bitcode), you can use this directive to tell require-emscripten how to build you some rust :)

 Some variables are expanded: